 How To Keep Your Parrot Healthy

-However, parrots can be awfully picky about their food.
-Pellets, despite being healthy, aren’t always the most enticing option.
+Pellet foods provide a more balanced diet for parrots.
+However, parrots can be picky about their food.
+Pellets, although healthy, aren’t always the most enticing option.

-- Tell it about your day and teach it new words
+- Tell it about your day and teach it new words.

 Where Can I Take My Parrot To Fly?

 Flying is good for a parrot’s health, but finding a safe place to fly isn’t easy.

 Free flight outdoors is too risky, as the parrot could get lost, hurt by a stray cat, startled by new sights, or contract an illness (or get parasites).

 You could build an aviary so the parrot has an enclosed area to fly around and explore.
 Also, when the environment is appropriate, you can let the parrot outside on a harness for short distances.